sighingnow/jekyll-gitbook/_pages/CV.md

 **Research and Development Engineer**
 *Loon Factory*
 Dec 2021 – March 2023 (2 yr 4 mos)
 - Founding member of Loon Factory, a R&D lab focused on high-impact societal issues.
-Led the Libert project, employing Large Language Models to predict civil lawsuit outcomes with 83% accuracy.
+Led the Libert project, employing Large Language Models to predict civil lawsuit outcomes with 83% accuracy (in production).
 - Managed end-to-end machine learning model development, from data handling to deployment and monitoring, and led a 5-member team.

 **Research and Development Engineer (Internship)**